Frequently Asked Questions

 What happens if I move during the study?

 If your mailing address changes during the study, please contact the UW study staff as soon as possible.
-We will need to update your payment information including new mailing addresses and billing zip codes.
+We will need to update your payment information including new mailing addresses.

 This is an accordion element with a series of buttons that open and close related content panels.